 Pre-IPO investment scam

 Many investors want to get in on the ground floor of any potentially lucrative investment opportunity, especially an initial public offering (IPO) of a stock.
 This type of scam offers the chance to buy so-called hot stocks ahead of the IPO.
 While there are legitimate offers to buy shares before an IPO, unregistered offerings may violate federal securities laws unless they meet a so-called registration exemption by only being offered to investors who meet income and net worth requirements.

-Given the interest in owning IPO shares, this is a good time to ask “why me” in terms of why are they offering you this opportunity instead of literally thousands of other investors.
+Given the interest in owning IPO shares, this is a good time to ask “why me?” in terms of why they’re offering you this opportunity, as opposed to literally thousands of other investors.

-Although the internet has made it easier than ever to spread stock scams around the world, it has also made it easier for the average investor to research a potential stock deal to make sure it is legitimate.
+Although the internet has made it easier than ever to spread stock scams around the world, it’s also made it easier for the average investor to research a potential stock deal to make sure it is legitimate.